cassiePython/NeRF-Art/README.md

 ### Using our data
-Download the data from [here](https://drive.google.com/drive/folders/12zOhjv4CrUC-z3n4uF-qHNrT7doZcsVA?usp=share_link), extract and put each of them under `./data/`.
+You can find the data in `./data/`.
 They should be organized as follows:
 ```

 data/